zulip/zulip/docs/outreach/gsoc.md

   once we've gotten to know you and your strengths through your getting involved in the project.

-  Experts: Varies with project area.
+  Experts: Tim Abbott and various others depending on project area

 - **Complete some unfinished projects**.
 This is a variant of the previous project idea category, but focused on projects with